 Here are some examples.
 The first one was shot with a HERO5 Black:

 As you can see, the most obvious difference is in the contrast.
 That is also why the colors appear less saturated.
 What it’s trying to do is retain more detail throughout the image without the risk of losing details in the shadows or blowing out the highlights.
 The result is an image that actually retains more image data but doesn’t look as impressive.

-Which to Use?
+Which GoPro Color Mode to Use?

 So why would you ever want to use the Flat mode if it makes the photos look worse?
 If—and really only if—you plan to process the images later in something like Lightroom or some other image processing app where you’re going to adjust things like exposure and contrast.
 Or if you want to retain that option for later.
 There’s nothing at all wrong with processing images shot with the GoPro color modes–it’s just that the Flat mode gives you a bit more flexibility in preserving tones.

 The GoPro HERO4 lines don’t have RAW mode—the HER05 models do—so this is a step in that direction while still using JPG.
 If you plan to share the photos with minimal or no processing, you’re much better off leaving the color setting on the default GoPro mode—your images will nearly always look better.
 An exception would be if you’re deliberately aiming for a low-contrast, washed-out look, but that’s definitely a niche approach and doesn’t apply to the vast majority of photos taken with a GoPro.

 Of course, the standard GoPro look might not be what you’re after.
 But if you’re using Lightroom and want a preset that takes images shot with Protune’s Flat setting and processes them to approximate the look of the GoPro color setting, you’re welcome to try this preset I put together.